karmacoma/lisk-rake/README.md

 ### Targeting Servers

-* When no servers are specified, CryptiKit will prompt you to run the task on all servers.
+* When no servers are specified, LiskRake will prompt you to run the task on all servers.
 Answering y(es) will run the command on all servers.
 Answering n(o) will exit the current task.

 ```